-Sharing and Recording of Low Level Concerns
+Sharing and Recording of Low-Level Concerns

-Staff will be given the option of sharing their low-level concern verbally with the Headteacher in the first instance, or by completing a simple low level concerns form, an example of which can be found in Appendix C.
+Staff will be given the option of sharing their low-level concern verbally with the Headteacher in the first instance, or by completing a simple low level concerns form, an example of which can be found in Appendix C. Forms can be found in the safeguarding portfolio on the server.